Members of St Stephen’s Church Choir recording for Christmas 2020

 St Stephen’s Church Choir is affiliated to the Royal School of Church Music, and younger choristers work through the Voice for Life training scheme.

 An opportunity for children (boys and girls) in school Years 2–6 to learn the skills of singing, basic music theory, and to sing in some of our services.
 As experience and skills increase, so the number of services that the trebles sing at also increases.
 They rehearse separately to the full choir on a Wednesday evening 5.15pm – 6.00pm each week, and sing for some special services during the year as they gain in experience and ability.

 Our Junior Scholars are students in school Years 7–9 who sing regularly in our services and are supported through changes in their voices (yes, both boys and girls voices change!).
-Being a Junior Scholar is an excellent way to They will rehearse on a Friday evening from 7.00–8.30pm.
+They will rehearse on a Friday evening from 7.00–8.30pm.

 For those singers in schools Years 10–13, the opportunities for Senior Scholars include developing a deeper understanding of the music that we sing, together with strengthening vocal technique giving Senior Scholars a strong background if they wish to apply for university scholarships.
 The Senior Scholars rehearse with the adult choir on a Friday evening from 7.30–9.00pm

 Trips and Visits

 As well as singing in St Stephen’s, the choir regularly sing services in cathedrals across the South of England, and in Europe.
 Coming up in the next year or so, we are singing in:

 For more details, see our trips and visits page.